AliElSaleh/RiftBuild/README.md

 # Shitting on other build systems

-The most basic rift build project is an executable built from a single source file.
-For simple projects like this, **NO** build file is required.
+#### CMake
 ![image](https://github.com/AliElSaleh/Rift-Build/assets/19608222/fa00ddf9-3cb0-4d74-a30d-7e1be1881f0c)

---
+I'll do you one better CMake...

+_The most basic rift build project is an executable built from a single source file.
+For simple projects like this, **NO** build file is required._

+---

+#### Bazel
+![image](https://github.com/AliElSaleh/Rift-Build/assets/19608222/fe030f44-99dd-4e03-9fb0-2c3f190238fa)

 Bazel can't even work with paths that have spaces in them... like what??
-![image](https://github.com/AliElSaleh/Rift-Build/assets/19608222/fe030f44-99dd-4e03-9fb0-2c3f190238fa)
+Just wrap the path with `""`, am i missing something??

-but Rift Build can...
+Rift Build can handle them just fine...

 ![image](https://github.com/AliElSaleh/Rift-Build/assets/19608222/53c106ca-241f-40d2-8322-6262deedfa21)

---
-Trying to gather all c files in a makefile is horrendous 🤮
+---

+#### Make

 ![image](https://github.com/AliElSaleh/Rift-Build/assets/19608222/f14b03df-3572-4798-a90c-629a64086ea5)

+Trying to gather all .c files in a makefile is horrendous 🤮